beiop/script-script/README.md

 - Portrait to Landscape + Landscape to portrait Matted backgrounds with aspect ration output picker
 - Auto edit photos based on camera model and color profile (send to darktable?)
 - Find and delete duplicate photos in photo library
+- Sort photos in folders by YYYY-MM-DD using https://github.com/andrewning/sortphotos

 ## FFMPEG
 - Images to Timelapse generator